115 Easy Rewards for Kids (Motivation That WORKS Without Candy!)

 Free Weekly Chore Chart & Routine Checklist

-*How we get our kids to do chores & good kids habits!
+*How we get our kids to do chores in daily routine!

 First, we use this free weekly chore chart so that the kids know exactly what their chores are Monday through Friday.

 Then, we utilize their routine checklists to track their chores and daily habits.
-It saves us at least thirty minutes a day of nagging the kids, and cuts down on a million daily decisions.
-We LOVE it!
+It saves us at least thirty minutes a day of nagging the kids.
+And cuts down on a million daily decisions.

 Free Reading Charts